airbnb/okreplay/src/docs/index.md

 As of version 1.1 Betamax can proxy HTTPS traffic as well as HTTP.
 Because Betamax needs to be able to read the content of the request and response it is not actually a valid secure proxy.
 Betamax will only work if the certificate chain is broken.

+To enable HTTP support you simply need to set the `sslSupport` boolean property on the `Recorder` instance in your test or via Betamax configuration.

 ### HTTPS with Apache HttpClient

 Apache _HttpClient_ needs to be configured to use Betamax's HTTPS support: